Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 - In non-dev (release) builds, we've turned off asserts by defining `NDEBUG`.

-  This is different from normal Rack builds where asserts are enabled (and sometimes surprises people).
+  This is different from normal Rack builds where asserts are enabled (and sometimes surprises and annoys people).

 ## Add hot-reload support code

-Now we'll add the support code to the project.
+Now we'll add the hot-reload support to the project.
 The support code consists of a header and cpp file for an SVG cache.
-We will bypass the normal Rack SVG cache which doesn't support reload, and instead use a plugin-specific cache that does support reload.
+We will bypass the normal Rack SVG cache which doesn't support reload, and instead use a plugin-specific cache that does support it.
 This will require some changes in how panels get created, which we'll show in later steps.

 1. Add the file [`src/hot-svg.hpp`](../src/hot-svg.hpp) to your project: